bupt-wenxiaole/6.824/README.md

 # 6.824
-This project was forked from MIT 6.824, All developers are from Applied computing lab, Insititue of computing, CAS before run, you should get alluxio-go and Json-iterator in this module like this:
+This project was forked from MIT 6.824 before run, you should get alluxio-go and Json-iterator in this module like this:
 <pre><code>git clone https://github.com/Alluxio/alluxio-go.git
 go get github.com/json-iterator/go</code></pre>